rkdarst/scicomp/tut/git-collaboration/gitlab-and-collaboration.rst

 * Add a new file with your name.
 Have at least 20 lines in the file. (edit, git commit)

-* send the file upstream. (git fetch, git rebase, git push)
+* send the file upstream. (git fetch, git merge, git push)

 * Verify that you see the file in gitlab.

-* Fetch everyone else's file (git fetch, git rebase)
+* Fetch everyone else's file (git fetch, git merge)

 * Edit a few lines in someone else's file.
 Ask permission first.
 No more than one person should edit the same file at the same time